Vortex breakdown in a hydro turbine draft tube swirling jet: Base flow and its stability

 Steady axisymmetric solution of the \eqref{nseq}-\eqref{contieq} together with a no-slip condition at the outer wall is computed for $Re=500,\ 1000,\ 2000,$ and $3000$.
 For these $Re$ the Newton--Raphson algorithm converges to the solution starting from a homogeneous uniform initial guess so that no continuation procedure is necessary.
 Streamlines, which are the constant values of the streamfunction $\psi$ of the inplane velocity $(u_r,u_z)$, is computed in post-processing by solving

 with the $\psi=\psi_0=0$ at the axis and ${\partial \psi}/{\partial r}=r\,u_z$, ${\partial \psi}/{\partial z}=-r\,u_r$ at the other boundaries in FreeFem++.
 Additionally, the value of $\psi$ at the outer wall can be computed by integrating the inflow profile $\psi_1=\int_0^{{r_{\max}}} u_z\,r\,dr=0.162$.
-Azimuthal velocity $u_\theta$ and the contours of $\psi$ are shown shown in figure \ref{fig2}.
-For all $Re$ baseflow consists of the flow swirling inside the domain with decreasing azimuthal velocity with increasing $z$ due to the action of viscosity.
-Due to the no-stress outlet condition the streamlines exit the domain in a direction which is not perpendicular to the outlet.
+Azimuthal velocity $u_\theta$ and the contours of $\psi$ are \agh{shown} in figure \ref{fig2}.
+For all $Re$ base flow consists of the flow swirling inside the domain with decreasing azimuthal velocity with increasing $z$.
+Due to the action of viscosity the inlet profile, which is not a an exact solution of the governing equations, is evolving with increasing $z$.
+Velocity gradient in the axial direction is stronger for higher viscosity (lower Re), as can be seen in figure \ref{fig2}.
+Due to the weak formulation outlet condition the streamlines exit the domain in a direction which is not perpendicular to the outlet.
 At $Re=1000$, the contour $\psi_1$ detaches from the wall which indicates the presence of a recirculation bubble in the corner where the diffuser and pipe regions of the domain meet.
 This bubble grows in size with $Re$ and its interior is visualised with isocontour of $\psi>\psi_1$.